cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 ## Guiding principles

-1. There is no single trusted authority.
+1. When it comes to voting there is no single trusted authority.
 1. Only Free and Open Source Software can be trustable software.
 1. Transparency prevents frauds and unjustified accusations of fraud.
 1. Power and sensitive knowledge for each entity must be divided sufficiently such that fraud is impossible without conspiration with other entities.